 Most types of alliums (also called "ornamental onions" or "flowering onions") grow from bulbs, as do many of your favorite spring bulb plants such as daffodils and tulips.
-Not all of these plants, however, bloom in spring (see below under Sequence of Bloom).
-I focus on the purple alliums on this page, because I find their flower heads the prettiest of the lot.
-But they do come in other colors, examples of which I also present below.
+Not all of these plants, however, bloom in spring.
+They do come in other colors.

 Plant the bulbs in fall.
-Measure the diameter of the bulb, then multiply that number by 2 or 3; that will be the depth of your planting hole.
+Measure the diameter of the bulb, then multiply that number by two or three; that will be the depth of your planting hole.

 01 of 08

 A Very Dark Purple Allium

-Allium atropurpureum is the darkest purple allium of which I am aware.
+Allium atropurpureum is perhaps the darkest purple allium.
 Its flowers have enough of a touch of red in them to be called "wine-purple" or "maroon-purple."
 Color is, in fact, the main draw in growing this type of flowering onion, as the blooms are small compared to most other entries on this page.

 A. atropurpureum stands 32 inches tall when in bloom.
 The size of the flower head, which forms not a full globe (sphere) but a half globe, is just 2 1/2 inches.

-Incidentally, the atropurpureum species has no common name that I know of, other than the generic "flowering onion" or "ornamental onion" used for all of the plants discussed here.
+Incidentally, the atropurpureum species may have no common name other than the generic "flowering onion" or "ornamental onion.".
 Whenever you see the botanical name, atropurpureum, you know you are dealing with a plant that has something "dark purple" on it, because that is how the term translates from the Latin.
 In this case, it is the flowers.
 In the case of Bloodgood Japanese maple (Acer palmatum atropurpureum), it is the leaves.

 Grow A. atropurpureum in planting zones 4 to 8.